 Our MFAs have access to a truly multi-generational community of writers at every stage of their careers.
 MFAs interact frequently with our Wisconsin Institute for Creative Writing fellows, who are some of the best recent MFA recipients in the country, and both the fellows and faculty are always on-hand to provide advice about publishing, teaching, and pursuing a career in writing.

-To get some sense of the scope of the Madison writing community, and the diversity of nationally acclaimed poets and fiction writers who cycle regularly through town, we encourage you to take a look at our events and friends pages.
-Our MFAs have sat down for meals and conversation with visiting writers such as Michael Cunningham, Ayana Mathis, Eileen Myles, Mark Doty, Jonathan Franzen, Terrance Hayes, Adam Haslett, Alice Notley, Tommy Orange, Solmaz Sharif, Tiana Clark, Claire Vaye Watkins, and Lauren Groff, as well as regular visiting editors and agents on the lookout for the next generation of American literature.
+To get some sense of the scope of the Madison writing community, and the diversity of nationally acclaimed poets and fiction writers who cycle regularly through town, we encourage you to take a look at the roster of authors who’ve cycled through Madison with the Wisconsin Book Festival.
+Our MFAs have sat down for meals and conversation with visiting writers such as Michael Cunningham, Jericho Brown, Ayana Mathis, Eileen Myles, Marie Howe, Mark Doty, Jonathan Franzen, Terrance Hayes, Adam Haslett, Alice Notley, Tommy Orange, Solmaz Sharif, Tiana Clark, Claire Vaye Watkins, and Lauren Groff, as well as regular visiting editors and agents on the lookout for the next generation of American literature.

 Meet Our MFAs